sourcesense/joyce/README.md

 ## Install

-Nile Kafka Connect is distributed as a Docker container:
+Joyce Kafka Connect is distributed as a Docker container:

 ```bash
 ```